geru-scotland/ThreadPoolLib/README.md

 * **Use of `std::unique_lock`:** To provide a finer-grained control over locking and synchronization, the library will be updated to use `std::unique_lock`.
 This allows more flexibility than the current `std::lock_guard`, as it permits unlocking and re-locking a mutex in the same scope, making it possible to avoid holding a lock during lengthy operations.
 This will significantly reduce contention and improve scalability and performance.

-* **Task Return Values:** Future iterations of ThreadPoolLib will allow tasks to return a value.
-This will add flexibility and enable the library to handle a wider variety of use-cases.
+* **Thread Metrics and Visualization**: In the interest of providing valuable insights about the efficiency of the tasks and the overall performance of the applications, I am planning to introduce a feature that collects and exposes thread metrics.
+These metrics will enable users to visualize and analyze the behavior of their thread pools over time using tools such as Grafana and InfluxDB.

 ## Building